 When you first attach an external display you may find that the desktop does not occupy the full screen area.
-Use either the display's auto adjust/configure controls, or the Intel(R) G&M control panel to configure the full screen display.
+Use either the display's auto adjust/configure controls, or the Intel(R) HD Graphics Control Panel to configure the full screen display.

-Intel Display Mode Description Single Display One of the connected displays is used as the display device Clone Displays Both connected displays output the same view and may be configured independently Extended Desktop Both connected displays are treated as separate devices, and act as a virtual desktop
+Display Mode (Intel / Win8) Description Single Display One of the connected displays is used as the display device (PC screen only or Second screen only).
+Clone/Duplicate Both connected displays output the same view and may be configured independently Extended / Extend Both connected displays are treated as separate devices, and act as a virtual desktop

-Table C - 1 Display Modes
+Table C - 1

+Display Modes